CROCODILE-CESM/CrocoGallery/pr-17/_sources/notebooks/diagnostics/CUPiD_intro.md

 There are some parameters that are passed to every notebook.
-These are typically variables associated with the runs being compared (things like CESM case names, location of data, length of the run, and so on):
+These are typically variables associated with the runs being compared (things like CESM case names, location of data, length of the run, and so on).
+For `regional_ocean`, there are some parameters we want to pass to every ocean notebook and they are included here as well:

 ![global parameters section of config.yml](../../images/CUPiD/global_params.png)